Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 WeFunder (Reg CF)

-• Accreditation: not required.
-Open to all investors.
+- Accreditation: not required.
+Open to all angels.

-• Investor fees: 2% on ACH, wire, or check (min $8, max $100), 5.5% on credit card or mobile pay, plus 10% of any investor profit above your original investment, a carried-interest charge most first-timers miss because it's deferred to exit.
+- Angel fees: 2% on ACH, wire, or check (min $8, max $100), 5.5% on credit card or mobile pay, plus 10% of any angel profit above your original investment.
+That last one is carried interest, charged only at exit, so plan for it as part of the cost of a win.

 Republic (Reg CF + accredited Deal Room)